 Whenever a Windows computer runs into an error, it shows a BSOD or a Blue Screen of Death.
 This screen usually comes up for a fraction of a second, creates some logs or Dump Files as many other people refer and then suddenly reboots the computer.
-Now, this process takes place so fast that many times the user does not get an opportunity to get the error code right and then probably the user does not get an opportunity to check what went wrong.
-These crash dump files are stored internally in the computer and can be only accessed by an administrator.
+Now, this process happens so quickly that the user often does not get a chance to capture the error code, and then probably does not get a chance to see what went wrong.
+These crash dump files are stored internally in the computer and can only be accessed by an administrator.

 The crash dump files are of 4 main types.
 On Windows 11/10, they are either: